-If you want a range of numbers, send e-mail to the LysKOM development group.
+If you want a range of numbers, send e-mail to the LysKOM development group, or request it via Bugzilla.

-1.5.4 Experimental Aux-Item Types
+1.5.5 Experimental Aux-Item Types

 Experimental numbers are free for all.
 Use 'em any way you want.
 All numbers in the range 20000-29999 are for experimental use.